sSharonV/SOS-Offline-LiveCD/README.md

 ------------

 ## Intro.
-This page will review and try to ease the process to build a ***customized live-cd*** for your own needs.
+This page will review and try to ease the process of building a ***customized live-cd*** for your own needs.
 >### Motivation
-Imagen a scenario in which you want to access some File-system (HDD, VMDK, etc..) but you're not able to install your softwares in order to accomplish your needs:
+Imagen a scenario in which you want to access some File-System (HDD, VMDK, etc..) but you're not able to set your customization to handle:
 - [x] Change settings in case of OS Fatal error
-- [x] Retrive some system\application artifact
+- [x] Retrieve some system\application artifact
 - [x] Scan files on the system

 >>### The problem
-- [ ] Lack of examples on the internet (As far as for my research :) )
+- [ ] Lack of examples on the internet (As far as my research :) )
-- [ ] No explnation on how to:
+- [ ] No explanation on how to:
 	- maintain offline changes
-	- setting up local repo for bootstrap stage of the live-cd
+	- setting up a local repo for the bootstrap stage of the live-cd
 	- installing docker service for ease of customization needs

 ### Examples?!
-> The examples explored in the sub-directories (online-build & offline-build) shows the difference between the configurations and explains the nessaccery changes to live-config
+> The examples explored in the sub-directories (online-build & offline-build) show the difference between the configurations and explain the necessary changes to live-config.
+- Walkthrough to implement your live-cd that can execute Dissect (IR framework) to expand the capabilities you can take anywhere.

-- I'll review the additional setups that live-build could help us achive in order to sutisfy our creative needs:
+- I'll review the additional setups that live-build could help us achieve to satisfy our creative needs:
-	- [x] Docker setup
+	- [x] Docker setup.
+ 	- [x] Testing `chroot` environment during build time.
-	- [x] Adapting cached packages to enable bootstrap stage in offline environment
+	- [x] Adapting cached packages to enable the bootstrap stage in an offline environment.
-	- [x] Testing chroot environment during build time

 ------------

 ## Flow